James Lawrell: Education

 Lawrell was educated at Eton College.
 While at Eton, he was one of the Eton XI flogged in 1796 for taking part in a forbidden cricket match: it was against Westminster School, on Hounslow Heath.
 He matriculated at Christ Church, Oxford in 1800.

 Cricket

 Lawrell was a member of Marylebone Cricket Club (MCC).
 Frimley had a cricket club from the 1820s.
-Lawrell was a sponsor of the Surrey county side, and played for them.
+Lawrell was a sponsor of the Surrey county team, and played for them.
 He employed Robert Robinson, a Hambledon Club cricketer known as "Long Bob", as a gamekeeper.

 Family

 Lawrell married in 1802 Maria Anne Parsons, who was the only surviving child of John Parsons.
 She died in 1840.